 On March 15, 2019, a German subsidiary of the Company received a complaint from Robert Bosch GmbH ("Bosch"), filed in a German court.
-The complaint relates to a joint venture in which JCI's ownership interest will be transferred to entities controlled by the Purchaser in connection with the previously announced sale of the Company's Power Solutions business.
+The complaint relates to an automotive starter batteries joint venture in which the Company and Bosch were 80/20 parties to this joint venture.
+At the time the complaint was filed, JCI's ownership interest in the joint venture was to be transferred to entities controlled by the Purchaser upon consummation of the previously announced sale of the Company's Power Solutions business.